Audiveris/omr-dataset-tools/prepare/README.md

 We will have to make a decision between these two approaches before training a model on these datasets.

+## Conclusions

+- The DoReMi dataset is discarded because we consider its defects as prohibitive for our training task.
+- The DeepScores dataset has been modified to deliver compound dynamics instead of its original 1-letter dynamics and can then be used.
+- The Beethoven dataset can be used to complement the DeepScores dataset.

 ## Upload to drive

 When we are through with the preparation of these datasets, it's time to switch to the Yolo training.

-To make this material available for a notebook on Google Colab, it is manually copied from my PC to a target location on my Google drive.
+To make this material available for a notebook on Google Colab, it is manually copied from my PC to a target location on a Google drive.